CycloneDX/guides/ML-BOM/en/0x92-Appendix-EU-AI-Act-mappings.md

 | 2.2 | Where applicable, a detailed description of the measures put in place for the purpose of conducting internal and/or external adversarial testing (e.g. red teaming), model adaptations, including alignment and fine-tuning. | |
 | 2.3 |	Where applicable, a detailed description of the system architecture explaining how software components build or feed into each other and integrate into the overall processing. | |

-#### Explanatory Notice and Template for the Public Summary of Training Content for general-purpose AI models mappings
+#### Annex: Template for the Public Summary of Training Content for General-Purpose AI models required by Article 53

 The Explanatory Notice and Template seeks to address relevant legal text from [Article 53](https://artificialintelligenceact.eu/article/53/)(1)(d) of the AI Act: